17451k/clade/README.rst

 - assembler commands (as);
 - archive commands (ar);
 - move commands (mv);
-- object copy commands (objcopy, Linux only).
+- object copy commands (objcopy, Linux only);
+- Microsoft CL compilation commands;
+- Microsoft linker commands;

-These extensions can be executed from command line through *clade-cc*, *clade-ld*, *clade-as*, *clade-ar*, *clade-mv*, *clade-objcopy* commands respectively.
-They all have similar input interface and the format of output files, so let's just look at *clade-cc* command.
-It can be executed as follows:
+These extensions can be executed from command line through *clade -e EXTENSION_NAME*, where EXTENSION_NAME can be CC, LD, AS, AR, MV, Objcopy, CL, or Link, like this:

 .. code-block:: bash

-    $ clade-cc cmds.txt
+    $ clade -e CC make

 As a result, a working directory named *clade* will be created:

 ::

     clade/
+    ├── cmds.txt
     ├── CC/
     │   ├── cmds.json
     │   ├── cmds/